-Precision prostate treatment that preserves what matters most to men
+Precision prostate care that preserves what matters most to men

-Incision-free, radiation-free, and versatile prostate treatment with no hospital stay
+Incision-free, radiation-free, and versatile prostate tissue ablation with no hospital stay

 The TULSA Procedure is performed inside an MRI scanner, allowing your doctor to see the prostate and surrounding structures in real time.
 This helps them plan and adjust the treatment based on your unique prostate size, shape, and location of disease.